augustinekueh/I3ECWebDevelopment/README.md

 This is a README first file!

-Master folder is highly recommended to be left untouch.
+1. Master folder is highly recommended to be left untouch.
-Build folder is recommeded to be used for general changes and build(Backend Design)
+2. Build folder is recommended used for general changes and build(Backend Design)
+3. Temporary folder is recommended for intermediate design changes.